 However, if you did want defined cheeklines, consider cleaning them up with your trimmer too.

-3. Shave Neck Stubble
+3. Consider Shaving Neck Stubble

 Even after trimming beneath your neckline with the lone blade of your trimmer, you’re still likely to have very short stubble visible beneath it.